-A New Mortgage Program May Be Coming for Teachers & First Responders
+A New Mortgage Program May Be Coming for First Responder and Teacher Homebuyers

 Dubbed the HELPER Act (Homes for Every Local Protector, Educator, and Responder), the bill aims to launch a new mortgage option based on the VA loan program.
 This one, however, would be open to K-12 teachers, firefighters, police officers, Emergency Medical Technicians, and paramedics.